shahinmnm/Poker-Telegram-Bot/PERFORMANCE_REPORT.md

 - **Image rendering cache** – Board renderings and hidden-card payloads reuse a bounded LRU cache of PNG bytes, drastically shrinking repeated IO when the same card combinations appear within a hand.
-- **Statistics memoization** – Per-user statistics reports are served from a TTL cache and invalidated whenever a hand finishes or a bonus is granted, reducing synchronous database pressure while keeping responses fresh.
+- **Statistics memoization** – Per-user statistics reports now flow through an adaptive cache that tunes TTL based on the change type (hands vs. bonuses), emits structured hit/miss metrics, and optionally persists hot entries to Redis so clustered workers share the same warm state.
+Event-driven invalidation keeps responses fresh without manual cache busting.
 - **Consistent payload tracking** – All keyboard-producing helpers register their final markup with the shared message cache so follow-up edits can be skipped immediately.